digiltd/oh-rtd-test/DSC-Alarm-Binding.md

 The OpenHAB DSC Alarm binding provides connectivity to the DSC Alarm panel via a TCP socket connection to the EyesOn Envisalink 3/2DS interface or a RS-232 serial connection to the DSC IT-100 interface.

+Additionally there is a DSC Alarm action bundle that can be installed along with the DSC Alarm binding.
+The action provides the ability to send DSC Alarm commands directly to the DSC Alarm system using rules.
+Information for the DSC Alarm action can be found here: [DSC Alarm Action](https://github.com/openhab/openhab/wiki/DSC-Alarm-Action).

 The latest snapshot version of the DSC Alarm binding can be downloaded from the [cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/) page.

 ## Binding Configuration